-A pancreas transplant is an option for some people with type 1 diabetes.
+A pancreas transplant is a choice for some people with type 1 diabetes.
 Type 1 diabetes is an autoimmune disease in which the pancreas stops producing the hormone insulin.
 The usual treatment for type 1 diabetes involves daily injections of insulin.

 During a pancreas transplant, you’ll receive a healthy pancreas from a donor who has died.
 If you have kidney failure from your diabetes, your surgeon may also do a kidney transplant at the same time.
 The kidney transplant may be done earlier or even after the pancreas transplant.

 In a pancreas transplant, your own pancreas remains in your body.
 The surgeon generally connects the new pancreas to your intestines so its digestive juices can drain.
 After a successful transplant, you’ll no longer need to take insulin.
 Instead, the new pancreas will create insulin for you.
 You can eat a regular diet, too.
 You’ll have few or no episodes of low (or very high) blood sugar or insulin shock and your risk for kidney damage will go down.